By Alyse Bacine

 Somatic Breathwork Facilitator Training

-Somatic breathwork facilitator training focuses on:
+Somatic breathwork facilitator training focuses on the following:

 • Developing skills to track subtle bodily cues